 So, when it comes to Bringg’s price competitiveness, you’ll have to figure that out for yourselves!

-Jungleworks’ Tookan is a delivery management platform with a bit of a difference.
+Jungleworks’ Tookan offers delivery management software that’s a bit different than most delivery tools.
 It’s part of a wider suite of products and add-ons that allows users to tailor truly unique solutions.

 Plus, native integrations with Jungleworks’ other software tools mean that Tookan can be fitted into a wide variety of “off the peg” custom IT ecosystems.